 History tells us that the progress Dr. King helped initiate would solidify and strengthen after his death, confirming his legacy a hundred times over.
 Sadly, the people of the United States have traded a minister of love for a preacher of hate, and overt racism is now all the rage in the land of the free.

 Listen . . . and remember the struggle, the progress, the possibility.
 Please, America, don’t let this dream die:

 “Everyone’s Gone to the Moon” (1968, Nina Simone and Piano): Man, I loathe the Jonathan King original . . .
-I’ve never heard of a another composer who so completely ruined his own composition.
+I’ve never heard of another composer who so completely ruined his own composition.
 His sanitized vocal bears absolutely no relation to the pointed social criticism in the lyrics, making the end product intensely annoying.
-Nina Simone saw the potential, and instead of giving another half-hearted rendition of another half-assed pop song, she ramps up her acting skills and makes the song her own.
+Nina Simone saw the potential, and instead of giving another half-hearted rendition of another half-assed pop song, she ramped up her acting skills and made the song her own.
 She takes the cue from the line, “A church full of singing, out of tune” and presents us with a dissonant, drifting vocal that reflects a planet gone mad, as described in the lyrics.
 By the end of the song, she seems infected by the madness, increasing her disconnection from the scale and tossing out lines as if she were on acid.
 An absolutely riveting example of outstanding song interpretation.